Embracing the Enemy: Useful Lemmas

-We show that for any contract violating $y_{R}\geq\theta\geq y_{L}$, there exists another contract that does not violate it and is weakly preferred by $P$.

-Fix a contract $C$ such that $y_{R}(h)<\theta$ for some on-path history $h$.
+\begin{proof} \textbf{First Statement: $y_{E}\geq\theta\geq y_{F}$.} Fix a contract $C$ such that $y_{E}(h)<\theta$ for some on-path history $h$.
 We will augment the contract in (at most) two steps to construct an alternative that the principal prefers.
-First, consider an identical contract apart from increasing $y_{R}(h)$ marginally.
-That contract improves the principal's payoff at node $h$ by $dy_{R}$, relaxes $R$'s \eqref{Eq Agent DEC} in all histories $h'\subseteq h$ and leaves them unchanged in all period $h'' \supset h$.
-It is thus incentive compatible for $R$.
-Now consider the last history $\hat{h} \subset h$ in the sequence leading up to $h$ in which it is $L$'s turn to act if such a history exists.
-The increase of $y_{R}(h)$ has tightened $L$'s \eqref{Eq Agent DEC} by $\delta(h|\hat{h}) dy_{R,t}$.
-Thus, augmenting the contract for a second time by reducing the prescribed $y_{L}(\hat{h})$ by at most $\delta(h|h') dy_{R,t}$, restores \eqref{Eq Agent DEC} of $L$, without violating $R$'s \eqref{Eq Agent DEC} anywhere.
+First, consider an identical contract, apart from increasing $y_{E}(h)$ marginally.
+That contract improves the principal's payoff at node $h$ by $dy_{E}$, relaxes $E$'s \eqref{Eq Agent DEC} in all histories $h'\subseteq h$, and leaves them unchanged in all periods $h'' \supset h$.
+It is thus incentive compatible for $E$.
+Now consider the last history $\hat{h} \subset h$ in the sequence leading up to $h$ in which $F$ leads, if such a history exists.
+The increase of $y_{E}(h)$ has tightened $F$'s \eqref{Eq Agent DEC} by $\delta(h|\hat{h}) dy_{E}$, where $\delta(h|\hat{h})$ is the discounted probability of reaching $h$ from $\hat{h}$.\footnote{ Formally, if $h$ is a period-$t$ history and $h'$ a period-$t'$ history, then $\delta(h|h'):=\beta^{t-t'} Pr(h|h')$.} Thus, augmenting the contract once again by reducing the prescribed $y_{F}(\hat{h})$ by at most $\delta(h|\hat{h}) dy_{E}$ restores \eqref{Eq Agent DEC} of $F$ without violating $E$'s \eqref{Eq Agent DEC} anywhere.
+Note that if $y_F(\hat{h})>0$, the perturbation is always possible; if $y_F(\hat{h})=0$, we take the next ``earlier history'' at which $y_F>0$ (note that if there is any issue with F's \eqref{Eq Agent DEC} binding, such a history must exist).
 Now, observe that the first and second augmentation jointly are at worst ex-ante payoff neutral to $P$ because at node $\hat{h}$ her gains and losses equate.
-Hence, assuming $y_{R}(h) \geq \theta$ is without loss.
-The case for $\theta\geq y_{L}$ is analogous.
+Hence, assuming $y_{E}(h) \geq \theta$ is without loss.
+The case for $\theta\geq y_{F}$ is analogous.